 • Invasion of the Killer Mink by BBC’s Wildlife on One TV series | 1992 | 30 minutes

 This documentary follows the life of the invasive American mink in Great Britain, and their effects on Britain’s native wildlife.
-And while it’s true they are good at killing things (as most carnivores are), it also shows their versatile nature and the female’s care for her young.
+And while it’s true these mink are proficient hunters, this documentary also brings attention to their versatile nature and a female’s care for her young.

 • Minnesota Mink by Marty Stouffer/PBS’s Wild America TV series | 1987 | 24 minutes